naouess/JointChance/docs/src/jcc.md

 compute_with_SRD
 ```

-## Adding the probablity functions as constraints to an existing JuMP model
+## Adding the probablity function to a JuMP model

 ```@docs
 add_constraints_Genz